DAH5/StaticPHP/docs/Redirections.md

 # Redirections

-StaticPHP supports URL redirection, which allows you to automatically redirect users from one page to another.
+StaticPHP supports URL redirection, allowing you to automatically redirect users from one page to another.
 This is particularly useful when moving or renaming pages, ensuring that old URLs continue to work seamlessly.

-**Note:** Redirections are only applicable to web pages.
-For other types of redirects (e.g., for assets or non-HTML files), you'll need to use alternative methods.
+**Note:** Redirections apply only to web pages.
+For redirects involving assets or non-HTML files, you'll need to use alternative methods.

 ## Bulk Redirects

-The Bulk Redirects feature in StaticPHP enables you to manage multiple redirects easily using a single file: `_bulk_redirects`.
-This file allows you to list all your redirection rules in one place, making it simple to update or add new redirects without altering your codebase.
+The **Bulk Redirects** feature in StaticPHP enables you to manage multiple redirects easily using a single file: `_bulk_redirects`.
+This file allows you to list all your redirection rules in one place, making it simple to update or add new redirects without modifying your codebase.

 ### Format